Building/Fire Inspector: Fred Viohl

 Building Department Administrative Assistant: Adaris Ortiz

-You will need a building permit for any new building, addition, alteration, repair, removal or demolition to your home.
+You will need a building permit for any new building, addition, alteration, repairs, window replacements, removal or demolition to your home.
 This includes pools, hot tubs, sheds (over 144 sq. feet), fences, or anything that has to conform with the NYS Building & Fire Code and Energy Code.
 Permits are also required for Grading, Excavating, and Solid Fuel Burning Heating Appliances.

 If you have any questions or concerns, please contact the Building Department.